nadimmajed/interviewAPI/README.md

 main.py:
-you can create new Participants objects call the function responsible for finding time slots
+you can create new Participants objects

+and then you can call the function responsible for finding time slots

 ## Tooling:
 python should be installed on the machine